bjwillage/bjwillage.github.io/index.md

 </div>

 <br>Probably you're here for my CV, info on my research, or a link to the conference list.
 All three can be accessed at the top of the page.
 Thanks for stopping by. <br><br><br>

+This is just a link to verify I own the doman for use with Mastodon. <a rel="me" href="https://econtwitter.net/@bartonwillage">Mastodon</a>

 <div class="navbar">
   <div class="navbar-inner">